 McCall, who manages a liquor store in the Kansas City suburbs, sometimes calls herself the “secret first wife of Dr. Phil.”

 She had never spoken publicly about their four-year marriage, which she claims failed because he had a roving eye.
 In recent years friends advised her to “call Oprah.”
 But, she said, she wasn’t emotionally prepared to go public.

 McGraw mentioned the failed marriage in a recent Newsweek cover story: “I was the big football player, and she was the cheerleader.
 This was just the next thing to do.”
 It just didn’t work out, he said.

 We were unable to find any credible sources that had reported on Dr. Phil and his first wife having a divorce settlement.
 We also found no evidence of a $1 million figure tied to his first marriage (which ended in an annulment, not a divorce, according to Sophia Dembling and Lisa Gutierrez’s 2004 book, “The Making of Dr. Phil”).
 The only websites that appeared to publish this information were those that promote lengthy slideshow articles.
 For example, the same information was included in the same stories posted on Daily Sport X, Journalistate, and Ninja Journalist.

 This rumor may remind some readers about our debunking of several royal family stories.
 They also first appeared in online advertisements.
 One claim was about “the truth” being “revealed about the William and Kate affair rumors.”
 Another one claimed that Prince Harry had “changed his mind about Meghan Markle.”
 Both were baseless and rated “false.”

 In sum, Dr. Phil married Debbie Higgins in 1970 when they were both 20 years old.
-The relationship ended in 1973.
-We found no evidence that supported the claim of a $1 million divorce settlement.
+Their marriage ended in an annulment, not a divorce, in 1973.
+We found no evidence that supported the claim of a $1 million settlement.